atalanda/webdev-meetup/slides/resin.md

 ---
 # Thanks a lot!

-## Next Up: Announcements and opening of the Foo-Bar!
+## Next Up: Announcements and opening of the fooBar!

 note:
 TODO (Stichworte extrahieren, überlegen wo in Präsentation einbauen):